SkelleyBelly/carbonite/content/blog/react-typescript-good-practice/index.md

 ##### Avoid defining interfaces inline

-Avoiding interfaces inline is possible, but it doesn't make for the most readable code, and it's better to be consistent in how you define things.
+Avoiding interfaces inline is possible.
+It doesn't make for the most readable code, and it's better to be consistent in how you define things.
+If you know that every time you open a component file that the interface will be defined first, followed by the component itself, then it'll be much easier to find your way around the code.

 ```tsx
 // this is concise, but it's not very nice to read, and it can be difficult to tell the difference between